josia-santoso/josia-santoso/README.md

 - 👋 Hi, I’m @josia-santoso
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Computer Science in Binus University
+- 🌱 I've graduated with a Computer Science degree from Binus University
 - 📫 How to reach me https://www.linkedin.com/in/josia-santoso-js180602/

 <!---